VOLUME 15 FAA SAFETY TEAM POLICIES AND PROCEDURES

 9. Recruit, train, and maintain an appropriate cadre of FAASTeam REPs

 and FAASTeam Lead Representatives (LREP) to provide an avenue for airmen and

 industry peer and professional support.
 These FAASTeam REPs and LREPs will perform airman counseling and

 and seminars; share their knowledge, resources, information, expertise, and tools; and work together to build

-and conduct a network of AVS outreach events throughout the FSDO’s Area of Responsibility (AOR).
+and conduct a network of aviation safety outreach events throughout the FSDO area.

 10. Perform review and analysis of aviation accident and incident data and General

 Investigator‑in-Charge (IIC) in an investigation, only as necessary to better

 understand investigation data for analysis; however, the FPM may not be assigned to investigate any accident or incident.